FrancescoAiello01/data-structures-handbook/data_structures/single_list.md

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a singly linked list looks like this:

 ![Image of singly linked list in Memory](../images/bst_memory.png)

 Each node as a value and the memory address of the next node, or in simpler words, a link.
+The beginning is called the head and the end is called the tail.

 # Operations